-Today, infrastructure is about connectivity between rural and urban; between people and goods; between humans and machines; and between our infrastructure and the institutions that build and maintain them.
+A new infrastructure conversation must include connectivity between rural and urban; between people and goods; between humans and machines; and between our roads and the institutions that build and maintain them.
 Critical policy changes and investments are needed to realize connections that move at the speed of now.

 8:00 AM Registration & Networking Breakfast

 - Marcia Hale, President, Building America’s Future @BAFuture